natjanz/cse34468-su24/hw/pre/hw-pre.md

 There are three logical steps involved:

 * *add* the file to git to have it tracked
+   * This step is included with the commit in GitHub Desktop
 * *commit* changes to the final and / or the initial version including a message that describes what is involved in the respective changes
    * As an aside, we will always be committing changes to the *main* branch
+   * For every assignment, you will hopefully have multiple commits
 * *push* causes the changes to be pushed from your local repository to the cloud repository

+Generally, once you create the file, the sequence will drop down to just the last two steps.
+You *commit* changes to the local repository.
+Logically, you can think of that as saving checkpoints or historical versions (e.g. track changes).
+Once committed, you then *push* the changes to the cloud.

+Once the changes have been pushed to the cloud, you will be able to see your files present via github.com.

+**Task:** Add / commit the changes to your repository and push your change to GitHub.
+Browse to your repository on GitHub.com and confirm that everything is present (README.md, pre/pre.md).

+Finally, for the purposes of your assignments, there will be two parts to any submission.
+You will commit and push your changes to GitHub and then you will also submit the hash of your commit via Canvas.

+To get the commit hash for your commit while in your repository, click on History in GitHub Desktop and select the version that you are interested in viewing.
+In the middle upper right, there is a hexadecimal number that is the SHA Hash.

+![Task7-Hash.png]

+**Task:** Copy the hash and submit it in the text field for the Task 7 pre-assignment on Canvas.

 ## Task 8: Program the Sense HAT emulator